 One of my favorite things about fall is pumpkins.
 Not so much the pumpkin spice everything trend, but foods made with actual pumpkin – especially when it’s used in surprising ways (read: NOT pumpkin spice).
 Though I also enjoy it simply prepared: bake it just like an acorn squash!
 It makes a lovely autumn side dish with a little sprinkle of cinnamon!

 And let’s not forget how nutritious pumpkin is (I’m not talking about pumpkin pie here )!
-By itself, pumpkin is low in calories and high in fiber, making it great for both weight management and heart health.
+By itself, pumpkin is low in calories and high in fiber, making it great for heart health.
 Notably, pumpkin is a great source of vitamin A. Just one cup will provide 250% of your daily value!
 It’s also a good source of potassium and vitamin C. See more about the nutrition of pumpkin.

 If you make Thai Curry Pumpkin Soup, let me know in the comments below!

 Delicious Thai-inspired soup with a fall twist!
 While technically vegan, this will delight everyone!
 Makes a quick weekday lunch as well!